 The Shophouse is a renovated apartment-style accomodation in a 100+year old townhouse in George Town.
-The city is now celebrating its 7th anniversary as a World Heritage City, so this is a great time to experience the ambience of staying in a living heritage city!
+The city is now celebrating its 8th anniversary as a World Heritage City, so this is a great time to experience the ambience of staying in a Shophouse in a living heritage city!

 This is the ground floor suite of a three-storey house.
 As a self-contained private apartment unit, it has a queen-sized bed and a convertible sofa (firm and comfy!) so it works for a couple and an extra person.
 It comes complete with an ensuite bathroom, a simple kitchen and dining area.
 Only a microwave (to heat up food) and kettle (for hot drinks) are provided because guests are literally surrounded by Penang's best hawker foods available throughout the day.
 One 2hp air-con and two ceiling fans keeps the place cool, and the room's centrepiece is its lovely airwell.
-Despite being in the city, you could be woken up by the chirping of birds in the mornings and in the afternoon, the warm, yeasty aroma of baking bread will waft in from the next door bakery - one of the few still making traditional Hainanese bread.
+Despite being in the city, you could be woken up by the chirping of birds in the mornings, the ringing of a bell from the Krishna temple a couple of doors down; and in the afternoon, the warm, yeasty aroma of baking bread will waft in from the next door bakery - one of the few still making traditional Hainanese bread.

 *A minimum two-night stay is required.

 * Please notify me before booking if you're planning to check in after 7pm because I'm not always able to accommodate this.

 *During your stay, the floor above your unit could be occupied by the host, or the second floor could be occupied by other guests.
 All share a main door and common staircase but all have separate entrances to their floors so it's like your own private apartment.
 I've picked the description as a "private room" though because you will hear people come through the main door and up the stairs.